Gamification: Rewarding Users with Points

 Progress-based rewards focus on providing benefits as employees achieve certain milestones.
 These rewards encourage continuous engagement and effort over time.
 Examples include:

 • Levels and Tiers: Unlocking higher levels of recognition or access to perks as employees reach milestones.
+Employees can easily figure out their progress and what steps are needed to reach the next milestone.

 • Unlockable Content: Exclusive access to new resources, tools, or knowledge for reaching set goals.